Kamala Harris’ policies give hope to caregivers: A 1:1 with Hillary Holley

 There are also organizations like the Coalition for the People’s Agenda, which is led by the famous Ms. Helen Butler.
 I like to say the Queen of Georgia, who has taught me everything I know.
 I also like to say she is the person who really helps make sure that our poll workers are taken care of.
 The majority of poll workers in Georgia are elderly Black women.

 So, if we have more money, we can invest in childcare providers and also give families some support to be able to afford that care.
 The same thing with paid leave.
-We want to take the vice president has said, with that additional revenue, we can make a federal paid leave program, which the federal government will make sure that if a woman needs to take off for if she just had a baby, same and a father.
+The vice president has said, with that additional revenue, we can make a federal paid leave program, which the federal government will make sure that if a woman needs to take off for if she just had a baby, same and a father.
 I want to talk about fathers, too.
 The government can help support them by taking two months of paid leave.

-Monisha Brown: Thank you for breaking that down because those everyday issues that people talk about.
+Thank you for breaking that down because those are everyday issues that people talk about.
 I love that you gave an example with gender inclusion.
 How can people get involved with Care in Action?

 We need both voices.